xiaoxianyu-office/mm/Skills/Dynamic-Metaskills.md

       - vskill{s=<skill.var.testskill2>}
       - vskill{s=
         [
-          - e:p{p=<skill.var.temp>} @selflocation{y=2}
+          - particle{p=<skill.var.temp>} @selflocation{y=2}
         ]} @self
     ]} @self ~onInteract
 ```

 # Bypassing Placeholder Support Limits
 Not every attribute of every mechanic, condition or targeter has support for placeholders.
 This is often a limiting factor for a lot of advanced projects.
 But not anymore!
 Let's look at the examples above: at the time of writing the particle mechanic does not have placeholder support for its particle attribute, and yet that works when used with the methods described here.
 How come?
-By using the setvariable mechanic to write the particle mechanic one can delegate the job of parsing the value of the attribute to the setvariable mechanic, which *has* placeholder support for the value attribute.
-The resulting string can then be executed via the variableskill mechanic.
+That is because the vskill mechanic itself is parsing the value of that placeholder *before* anything else is executed, and when the particle mechanic is called everything has already been parsed for it

-One must then note that this operation is not exclusive to mechanic's attribute: you can literally use placeholders for *every single character* of the string that is being built, and as long as the result after parsing can then be considered a proper inline metaskill it will work!
+One must then note that this operation is not exclusive to mechanic's attribute: you can literally use placeholders for *every single character* of the string that is being built, and, as long as the result after parsing can then be considered a proper inline metaskill, it will work!

 # Storing Dynamic Metaskills